Get Matched With Health Science Colleges

 Step 2: Pass the MCAT and Start Medical School

 You will be required to complete the Medical College Admissions Test (MCAT) before you are able to apply to medical schools.
 This is a standardized test that examines your potential ability to succeed in a medical school program.
-Each medical school will have a different minimum score required to apply to their medical program.
-Essentially, the better your score the more options you will have for medical schools.
+Each medical school will have a different minimum score required to apply to their program.
+Essentially, the better your score - the more options you will have for medical schools.
 Keep in mind that the medical school from which you graduate can also influence your residency and career opportunities.
 This is an important step to start your career.

-You do not have to take the MCAT at any specific time; however, most people who plan to attend medical school immediately after their undergraduate degree will register and complete the MCAT as a junior in their undergraduate program.
+You do not have to take the MCAT at any specific time.
+However, most people who plan to attend medical school immediately after their undergraduate degree will register and complete the MCAT as a junior in their undergraduate program.
 You can also wait to take it until after your bachelor’s degree if you plan to take off a year between your undergraduate degree and medical school.

 Step 3: Pass Medical Licensing Part I and II and Select a Residency